duarte-pompeu/duarte-pompeu.github.io/src/services/index.md

 ## Others

-Check if you have an account that has been compromised in a data breach with [Have I been Pwned](https://haveibeenpwned.com/)
+- [Have I been Pwned](https://haveibeenpwned.com/): check if you have an account that has been compromised

+- [Bitwarden Send](https://vault.bitwarden.com/#/sends): share passwords securely (password protection + expiry date + deletion after n accesses)